Complete Overview + Course Description:

 (Approx: 6 hours)

-Discussing the learnings, and experiences of the seed bank in Odisha.
+Discussing the learnings, experiences and observations in Odisha.

 (Approx: 3 hours)